capitaoananas/BRUV-mini/JOURNAL.md

 ---
-title: "BRUV_mini"
+title: "Firefly"
 author: "Lukas"
-description: "A tiny whoop drone with a custom frame! the name is still a WIP"
+description: "A tiny whoop drone with a custom frame!"
 created_at: "2025-06-6"
 ---